NativeScript/docs-v7/getting-started.md

 The npm CLI also creates a `node_modules` folder in the root of your app.
 This folder contains the code for the email-validator module, which in this case is a bit of validation logic in `node_modules/email_validator/index.js`.

-> **Tip**: By saving your app's npm dependencies in your `package.json` file, you can always regenerate your `node_modules` folder by running `npm install`.
+> **TIP**: By saving your app's npm dependencies in your `package.json` file, you can always regenerate your `node_modules` folder by running `npm install`.
 Because of this, it's a common practice to exclude the `node_modules` folder from source control.
 The Groceries app uses git for source control, and as such includes `node_modules/` in its `.gitignore`.

 Now that you have the module installed let's look at how to use it.